lambdacasserole/dodgem/README.md

 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template) was used for this readme
 * [tomlkit](https://github.com/sdispater/tomlkit/) was used for parsing TOML in a way that preserves comments, order, formatting etc.
 * [semver](https://github.com/python-semver/python-semver) was used for parsing and bumping semver numbers

+Shoutout to [@mitchelkoster](https://github.com/mitchelkoster) for contributing a load of feature ideas, and rooting out a bunch of bugs and edge cases!

 <p align="right">(<a href="#top">back to top</a>)</p>